NicholasBoccuzzi/Launchpad/README.md

 * Project Creation / Updating
 When logged in, Users have access to both the Create form for new projects and the Update form for their own projects.
 Front-End authentication redirects a User back to the Project's show page when the User is not the creator of the project.

+* Multi-Layered Search Queries
+Using injected SQL in my backend ruby methods, Users (logged in or not) can use the explore page to select particular projects from my PostgreSQL database.